 The inlet air flow in the cabin is tightly closed, the outside air intake needs to be sealed, and a defined air flow can be brought into the passenger compartment (e.g. over a rear seat window) by an auxiliary blower unit.
 The air mass flow is measured in a duct section of the auxiliary blower inlet or at the feeding pipe to the cabin;

 The accuracy of the mass flow measurement needs to be defined.
 First guess is that it shall be less than +/-2%, since it directly influences the test result.
 The possible accuracy needs to be checked at the mini-RR.
+A calibration of the mass flow measurement system needs to be made at least every 12 month.

 The adjusted pressure difference to the ambient is determined as a function of the air mass flow through the passenger compartment.
 The static pressure in the cabin shall be measured at the same conditions of the air mass flow measurements;